-A study published by a US Air Force team compared the self-efficacy reported by military trainees taught emergency procedures on human simulators versus those taught using live animals and found equivalent results in both groups, concluding that "the belief in the superiority of animal training may just be a bias" and that "if the goal for trainers is to produce individuals with high self-efficacy, artificial simulation is an adequate modality compared with the historical standard of live animal models".
-The lead author published a separate letter in the same medical journal stating, "We have entered into an age where artificial simulator models are at least equivalent to, if not superior to, animal models. ...
+A study published by a US Air Force team compared the self-efficacy reported by military trainees taught emergency procedures on human simulators versus those taught using live animals - otherwise known as live tissue training (LTT) - and found equivalent results in both groups, concluding that "the belief in the superiority of animal training may just be a bias" and that "if the goal for trainers is to produce individuals with high self-efficacy, artificial simulation is an adequate modality compared with the historical standard of live animal models".
+241 The lead author published a separate letter in the same medical journal stating, "We have entered into an age where artificial simulator models are at least equivalent to, if not superior to, animal models. ...
 [T]he military should make the move away from all animal simulation when effective equivalent artificial simulators exist for a specific task.
-For emergency procedures, this day has arrived."244
+For emergency procedures, this day has arrived."
+242

-Non-animal methods are used exclusively instead of animals for military trauma training by nearly 80% of NATO member states, 245 and the US Coast Guard has become the first branch of the US Armed Forces to end the use of animals for this practice.
-246 These developments confirm that animal use for trauma training is neither necessary nor justified.
+Non-animal methods are used exclusively instead of animals for military medical education by more than 70% of NATO member states, 243 and the US Coast Guard has become the first branch of the US Armed Forces to end the use of animals for this practice.
+244 These developments confirm that animal use for trauma training is neither necessary nor justified.

-Efforts to replace animals with human simulators in military trauma training have gained many prominent supporters, including, recently, The New York Times editorial board247 as well as numerous medical and veterans organisations representing more than 255,000 physicians and doctors-in-training, which have former US surgeons general among their leadership.248
+Efforts to replace the use of animals with human simulators in military trauma training have gained many prominent supporters, including The New York Times Editorial Board245 as well as numerous medical and veterans organisations representing more than 255,000 physicians and doctors-in-training, which have former US surgeons general among their leadership.246